Finding and Borrowing items in the New Library

 Please be aware that these e-mails are courtesy notices and that it is your responsibility to keep track of your loans by regularly logging in to your iDiscover account.

 Reading lists may be a very short selection of key texts or extensive lists of almost every work on a particular topic.
 This can be daunting and you may be left wondering where to start.
-A very useful introductory guide to Reading Lists and their potential pitfalls can be found via the CamGuide article linked below:
+A very useful introductory guide to Reading Lists and their potential pitfalls can be found via the CamGuide article, UG CamGuides: How do I find books and articles from a reading list?

-Reading Lists Online gives easy access to your course reading lists online.
+Reading Lists Online (Raven authentication required) gives easy access to your course reading lists online.
 The site shows the location and availability of print books, with links to electronic books, articles and websites, videos and digitised chapters.

 Some items may still be available at Magdalene's New Library (or indeed other libraries you may use) even if the library is not listed on Reading Lists Online, so be sure to check using iDiscover to find it in the library.